beltrachi/elasticsearch-vagrant/README.md

-Creates a Ubuntu VM with Riak, elasticsearch, Redis and optionally Storm.
-By default uses 1GB of memory and forwards all the relevant ports.
+Creates a Ubuntu VM with elasticsearch.
+By default uses 1GB of memory.

 Requires:

 * VirtualBox
-* Vagrant (ruby gem)
+* Vagrant

 Basic usage: